-Direct expenses.
-Those costs are directly charged to the camping activity, such as food, postage, recognition, telephone, electricity, insurance, and camp employee compensation.
-Indirect expenses.
+- Direct expenses.
+Those costs are directly charged to the camping activity, such as food, postage, recognition, telephone, electricity, insurance, camp maintenance, and camp employee compensation. - Indirect expenses.
 These costs usually are not charged directly to the cost centers, but are camp-related expenses, including professional staff members who serve in key camp management roles, and management overhead expenses.
 The percentage is found in the council's annual audit.

 The overall annual camping budget must strive to be self-funding.
-If in some circumstances, after all expenses have been recorded, the total income projected falls short of the required expenditures, then the committee works with the council budget committee to identify other sources of income to subsidize the camping operations.
+If in some circumstances, after all expenses have been recorded, the total income projected falls short of the required expenditures, then the committee works with the council budget committee to identify other sources of income to subsidize the camping operation.
+An effort should be made to budget for depreciation to assist in capital improvements.